-We encourage parents to state three preferences for schools.
+We encourage parents to state four preferences for schools.
 These preferences will be considered by the admission authority for each school.
-You will not increase your chance of obtaining a place at a popular school by putting only one preference or the same school more than once.
-You must consider how your child will get to and from the preferred school(s) and you should read the section on School Transport on page 32.
+You will not increase your chance of being offered a place at a popular school by putting only one preference or the same school more than once.
+You must consider how your child will get to and from the preferred school(s) and you should read the section on School Transport on page 34.

-We encourage you to include your catchment school as a preference as we cannot hold places and you may be offered a school further away if we are unable to offer any of your preferences.
+We encourage you to include your catchment school as a preference as we cannot hold places and you may be offered a school further away if we are unable to offer any of your preferences but remember not all schools give priority to children living in the catchment area.